marawanthedev/trello-clone/Readme.md

+# What else could be added
+- husky
+    - to help in formatting, linting, building app locally before pushing to avoid over-using our github action

 # This will be overall guide of the app implementation

 # Postgresql Docker Container Setup Guide

 - first time setup
     - docker pull postgres (pull postgres image)